 Students will take courses in risk management, wireless security, computer forensics, mathematics for cryptography, and cyber law to get hands-on experience with protecting networks, computers, programs, and institutional data from attack, damage or unauthorized access.

-Students may also choose a thesis option, which consists of 27 hours of course credit and six hours of thesis work.
+Students may also choose a thesis option, which consists of 27 credit hours of course work and six credit hours of thesis work.

 Capstone (one is required)